 The majority of the precious artifacts that have been found in the tombs of Guayabo unfortunately have been stolen or removed throughout the years.
 There are a few that are on display, however, the majority are housed within the National Museum in San Jose.
 Our guides will teach you about lost civilization as you walk through the well-kept trails.
 You can feel the still-present spirit of the site all around you.

 This evening is the Final Dinner Celebration.
 Here you will enjoy your last Costa Rican dinner together, followed by dancing and reflecting upon your stay.
-Your group will thank the community for its hospitality and the community with thank you for your collaboration with the service project and to opening your hearts to experiencing and embracing a new culture.
+Your group will thank the community for its hospitality and the community will thank you for your collaboration with the service project and for opening your hearts to experiencing and embracing a new culture.

 After dinner, you will need to pack your bags as you have an early departure for the airport in the morning.

 Depending on the time of your departure flight, you will enjoy your last breakfast at your homestay or will take it to go as you travel to the San Jose Airport.